If you’re planning a trip to the Big Apple, this Affordable New York City Travel Guide will help you do so without breaking the bank!

 Outside, there are actually two levels for exploring the views.
 When you make your way up to the upper deck, you will feel as though you truly are on top of the world.
 There’s also no time limit for how long you stay at Top of the Rock.
 Feel free to relax on the many benches and take in the sights for as long as you like!

-Note: Rates at Top of the Rock vary depending on what time of day you’re interested in visiting.
+Note: Admission rates at Top of the Rock vary depending on what time of day you’re interested in visiting.
 Sunset and sunrise times are peak hours with rates coming at a premium.

 Totally Free Entertainment